HollyAdele/hollyadele.github.io/hike.markdown

 ![Riverscape Stairs](/post-images/hike/down-the-stairs.jpg)

-First Years gather on the bottom step for your certification.
-These are my children!
-Heidi, Peter, and Austin.
+First Years and Kettering Ward YCLs gather on the bottom step for your certification.
+You'll be learning about the purpose of First Aid, 4 steps when treating an accident victim, the Heimlich, what to do for excessive bleeding or poisoning, how to fold a cravat bandage, and what's in a first-aid kit and how to use each item.
 ![Bottom stairs](/post-images/hike/second-year-spot.jpg)

-Second Years gather under the Five Rivers Pavillion.
+Second Years and Englewood Ward YCLs gather under the Five Rivers Pavilion.
+You'll be learning what to do if someone faints or is in shock, has heat exhaustion or a stroke, and how to do rescue breathing.
 ![Five Rivers Pavillion](/post-images/hike/third-year-meeting-spot.jpg)

-Third Years, your spot is a bit farther.
+Third Years and Dayton First Ward YCLs, your spot is a bit farther.
 Pass the flood markers.
 ![Flood Markers](/post-images/hike/past-the-flood-markers.jpg)

 Follow that path up to the right and cross the pedestrian bridge.
 My daughter Heidi is showing you the way.
 By the way, she's five and she finished this whole hike.
 So you totally can too.